TOAST-DOCS/Gamebase/en/oper-analytics.md

     * Purchase Amount: Total amount paid by a user

 ### User Inflow and Outflow
+![gamebase_analytics_05_201901_2](https://static.toastoven.net/prod_gamebase/gamebase_analytics_05_201901_2.png)

 Inflow and outflow of app users are available on a daily basis.

-![gamebase_analytics_05_201901_2](https://static.toastoven.net/prod_gamebase/gamebase_analytics_05_201901_2.png)

 * User Inflow (new + returned): User inflow is the combination of new and returned users (=new users + returned users)
+* Newly Registered Users
-* Newly Registered Users: Newly registered users whose first login logs are collected around the clock of the day (by member number)
+    * Daily: Newly registered users whose first login logs are collected around the clock of the day (by member number)
+    * Monthly: Newly registered users whose first login logs are collected in a given month (by member number)
+* Returned Users
-* Returned Users: Users whose logs are not collected during the previous 8 days
+    * Daily: Users whose logs are not collected in the previous 8 days
+    * Monthly: Users whose logs are collected in a given month but not collected in the previous month
 * User Outflow (withdrawn + inactive): User outflow is the combination of withdrawn and inactive users (=withdrawn users + inactive users)
+* Withdrawn Users
-* Withdrawn Users: Users who have withdrawn, whose member numbers have been deleted around the clock of the day
+    * Daily: Users who have withdrawn, whose member numbers have been deleted around the clock of the day
+    * Monthly: Users who have withdrawn, whose member numbers have been deleted in a given month
+* Inactive Users
-* Inactive Users: Users whose logs are not collected during the previous 7 days
+    * Daily: Users whose logs are not collected during the previous 7 days
+    * Monthly: Users whose logs are not collected in a given month but collected in the previous month
+* Continuous Users
+    * Monthly: Users whose logs are collected both in a given month and the previous month

 ### Retention
 ![gamebase_analytics_06_202107_2](https://static.toastoven.net/prod_gamebase/gamebase_analytics_06_202107_2.png)